zzzprojects/learn-orm/tutorials/ef-triggers/use-triggers.md

 }
 ```

+Events are raised from the base class, up to the events specified on the entity class being used.
 Now we will update the `Author` class by inheriting it from the `Trackable` class.

 ```csharp
 using System;